silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 If everything went according to plan, your shell will simply print another prompt, meaning it finished running the program and is waiting for another command.
-To know that our program worked as we intended, we need to see what its exit code was!
+To know that our program worked as we intended, we need to see what its exit code was.
 When you run a command, the shell stores its exit code for later use.
 You can tell the shell to show you that exit code with the following
 command:

     # echo $?
     7

-Ta da!
-That 7 means our program worked!
+Tada!
+That 7 means our program worked.
 Now that we have a working program, let's take a look at what it's doing.
-First of all, we can ignore most of the bytes in the program!
-That's because like most files, program files store their data in a format, so not all of the bytes in the file are used as program instructions.
-The other bytes describe things like what kind of program this is, what sort of computers it works on, etc. We don't really care about that stuff so let's just focus on the last seven bytes, which are the actual instructions:
+Just like most other files, programs store their data (their instructions) in a format.
+So not all of the bytes we just wrote are actual program instructions; many of them describe things like what kind of program this is, what sort of computers it works on, etc. We don't really care about that stuff so we can just focus on the last seven bytes, which are the actual instructions:

     B3 07 31 C0 40 CD 80